Godavari Biorefineries Launches Innovative CO2-to-DME Project, Wins Industry-Academia Partnership Award

 Overview

-Godavari Biorefineries, an Indian biorefinery company, has obtained a European patent for innovative anti-cancer compounds targeting uncontrolled cell growth.
-The patented compounds show potential in treating breast and prostate cancer.
-This development marks a significant step in cancer research, although further studies and clinical trials may be necessary to fully realize the compounds' potential.
+Godavari Biorefineries, an Indian biorefinery company, has obtained patents in the US and Europe for innovative anti-cancer compounds.
+These compounds target uncontrolled cell growth and cancer stem cells, showing potential in treating breast and prostate cancer.
+The patents mark a significant step in cancer research, though further studies and clinical trials may be necessary to fully realize the compounds' potential.

 22135296